turp/jayturpin.com/_posts/2016-04-30-aurelia_from_scratch.md

 	npm run tsc

 At first, you'll get some errors because it doesn't know what toastr is.
-We need to install the typing files:
+We need to install the type definition files.

+First install the [Typescript Definition Manager](https://github.com/typings/typings) globally:

 	npm install typings -g

+Now, install the type definition files for toastr and jquery:

 	typings install toastr --ambient --save
 	typings install jquery --ambient --save